BunnyBlit/Blather/content/data-as-a-lens.md

 Well,

-The computer might not be happy.
 It's a bit of a bummer that we need to make an entire new `list` every time we call the solver to solve for another chunk of flow.
+We call `solve_ivp` _a lot_.
 What we really want is a *lens*: sometimes we view the data like properties of a class, other times we view the data like a list.

 ### Protocols